-High Falls (Cullowhee Falls): See the 150-foot High Falls via a new hiking trail at Lake Glenville.
+High Falls (Cullowhee Falls): See the 150-ft.
+High Falls via a new hiking trail at Lake Glenville.
 On a few days each year, it becomes the most powerful waterfall in North Carolina when water is released from the upriver dam for kayakers.
 See our High Falls Guide.

 Directions: From the intersection of NC 107 and US 64 in Cashiers, follow NC 107 south for 1.9 miles to Whitesides Cove Road.
 Turn right onto Whiteside Cove Road and follow it 2.8 miles to the bridge over the Chattooga.
 Park and follow a short trail to the river.
-Also see the other, better know Sliding Rock, near Brevard.
+Also see the other, better known Sliding Rock, near Brevard.